Open the Tile Palette window (menu: Window > 2D > Tile Palette):

 Set the Grid type to the same layout as the Isometric or Isometric Z As Y Tilemap you are painting.

-Set Cell Size is to Manual.
+Set Cell Size to Manual.
 Leave X and Z at their default values, but set Y to the same value as the Y value of the Tilemap’s Cell Size.
 This value depends on the projection type of the Tilemap.
 Refer to the Creating an Isometric Tilemap page for more details.

 Select Create to finalize your settings and create the new Tile Palette Asset.